-Unbeaten middleweight prospect Ramadan Hiseni (11-0, 4 KOs) of Switzerland will look to win his first major title as a professional against Christian Schembri (14-5, 6 KOs) of Malta on April 27 at the Festhalle Rüegerholz in Frauenfeld, Switzerland.
+Unbeaten middleweight prospect Ramadan Hiseni (11-0, 4 KOs) of Switzerland will look to win his first major title as a professional against Christian Schembri (14-5, 6 KOs) of Malta on April 28 at the Restaraunt Glatthof, Glattbrug, Switzerland.
 Hiseni will be looking to win the vacant WBC youth silver middleweight title in the 10 round main event.

 It has been a long drought for Switzerland in terms of a native born to have won a world title in boxing.
 The 22-year-old Hiseni has been successful at the domestic level and is the hope to end that drought.
 Albeit, not overnight.
 His team is well aware the leap from domestic to international is a serious one and have made immediate adjustments to his training regime for this fight.